edwarddramirez/derivative-tinygp/README.md

 # derivative-tinygp
 Summary notebooks using derivative gaussian processes with tinygp.
 Unlike the tutorial, we implement a 2D derivative gaussian process and perform Bayesian inference using a 2D derivative gaussian process.
+If you want these features to be added to `tinygp`, feel free to notify me so I can request it.

 # Notebooks
 1. `01_1d_deriv_gp.ipynb`: 1D Derivative Gaussian Process